What Is Aqueous Coating or Ink?

 - It’s safe for use in most offices and eco-friendly.
 This ink doesn’t contain volatile organic compounds (VOCs) or other dangerous solvents.
 It can be recycled in many cases, too.

 - It’s versatile.
-This ink can print on fabric, cardboard, paper and other porous materials.
+This ink can print on fabric, cardboard, paper, and other porous materials.
 It can be used with or without primer.
 If you treat non-porous materials such as metal and plastic so they can accept water-based inks, you can also use aqueous ink on those surfaces.

 - It’s cost-effective.
 Since water is the largest component of aqueous inks, they tend to be cost-effective.
 Of the two varieties, aqueous dye ink tends to cost less than aqueous pigment ink.

 Aqueous ink is best for indoor applications or short-term outdoor applications.
 For more durability, you can apply laminate or a protective coating after printing.
 Magnum Inks & Coatings, for example, has developed a line of aqueous coatings for use over lithographic inks.
-These coatings dry quickly and are available in a variety of finishes, including Matte, Gloss, Satin, Soft Feel and Low Curl.
+These coatings dry quickly and are available in a variety of finishes, including Matte, Gloss, Satin, and Low Curl.

 When using aqueous printer ink, do account for drying time.
 For best results, leave the final printed material to cure to make sure the water in the ink can evaporate properly and the pigment or dye has a chance to adhere to the substrate.